Alfresco/docs-alfresco/content-services/latest/develop/share-ext-points/web-scripts.md

 Web Script template file names follow a naming convention: `<web script id>.<http method>.<format>.ftl`, the above template should be stored in a file called `londonweather.get.html.ftl` to link it to the descriptor.
-The London weather web script does not need any authentication with Alfresco Content Services so it could actually be called directly from the browser with the `http://localhost:8080/share/service/tutorial/london-weather` URL, and we should see a response similar to:
+The London weather web script does not need any authentication with Content Services so it could actually be called directly from the browser with the `http://localhost:8080/share/service/tutorial/london-weather` URL, and we should see a response similar to: